 iCloud is the most convenient way to back up your iPhone because it happens automatically.
 You can also manually back up your iPhone to your computer at any time by using these steps to access the iPhone in iTunes and then clicking the Back Up Now button.
-If you use iTunes regularly, it's a good idea to use it to keep your iPhone backed up on your computer too.
+If you use iTunes regularly, it's a good idea to use it to keep your iPhone backed up on your computer, too.

 - 8 Click Restore in the dialog box.
-The Restore process begins and iTunes extracts the software and prepares to install it. - 9 Read the information about the current version of the iPhone's software, and click Next.
+The Restore process begins and iTunes extracts the software and prepares to install it. - Pread the information about the current version of the iPhone's software, and click Next.
 (This step is not shown in the figures.) - Click Agree.
 (This step is not shown in the figures.)
 The current version of the iPhone's software is downloaded to your computer, and iTunes reinstalls it on your iPhone.
-When the process is complete, you see a message explaining what has happened. - Click OK.
+You see several progress indicators along the way, both on the computer screen and on your iPhone.
+Early in the process, the iPhone restarts and iTunes begins reinstalling its software.
+(If a firmware update is needed, iTunes handles that, too.)
+When the process is complete, you see a message explaining what has happened. - (11) Click OK.
 (This step is not shown in the figures.)
 The iPhone is restarted, and you see the Welcome to Your New Phone screen.

-- (12) Click the Restore from this backup: radio button. - On the pop-up menu, ensure that your iPhone's name appears on the menu with no date and time.
+- 2) Click the Restore from this backup radio button. - On the pop-up menu, ensure that your iPhone's name appears on the menu with no date and time.
 This indicates it is the most recent backup.
-If you don't see this or you want to choose to restore the phone from an earlier backup, open the menu and choose the backup you want to use to restore the phone. - (14) Click Continue. iTunes restores the iPhone from the backup. - 15 Click OK in the completion dialog box.
+If you don't see this or you want to choose to restore the phone from an earlier backup, open the menu and choose the backup you want to use to restore the phone. - 4) Click Continue. iTunes restores the iPhone from the backup. - Click OK in the completion dialog box (not shown in the figure).
 The iPhone is synced according to the settings stored in the backup.
 When the sync process is complete, the iPhone should be back in working condition with all your content restored to it.
 If you have a lot of content, this process can take a while because the sync is performed starting with the iPhone's memory being "empty."
-You'll need to re-download any content from the iTunes Store that you've purchased to restore it, such as movies or TV shows.
+You need to redownload any content that you've purchased from the iTunes Store to restore it, such as movies or TV shows.